nodejs/node/doc/api/vm.md

 JavaScript code can be compiled and run immediately or compiled, saved, and run later.

-*Note*: The vm module makes a wrong impression as a security mechanism.
-In fact, it is not at all, you shouldn't use it to run untrusted scripts.
+*Note*: The vm module is not a security mechanism.
+Do not use it to run untrusted scripts.

 ## Class: vm.Script
 <!-- YAML